SUSTAINABILITY

 Water Stewardship

-• Prioritizing water-intensive processes and water-stressed regions.
+• Developing internal program on water stewardship, prioritizing water-intensive processes and water-stressed regions.

 Safety